Parzivalart3mis/rxguard/README.md

 | **Sinusitis Algorithm** | Acute bacterial vs. viral sinusitis |
 | **Cellulitis Assessment** | Skin and soft tissue infections |

 The gauge displays a percentage probability, the scoring method used, and key contributing clinical indicators (e.g. fever, WBC, procalcitonin, Centor criteria).
+All algorithms support both LOINC-coded observations (FHIR data) and display-name matching (synthetic data).

 **AI explanation (Groq):** After calculating the score, the system calls `llama-3.1-8b-instant` to generate a 2–3 sentence clinical narrative explaining why that probability was assigned, citing specific lab values and observations from the patient record.
 Falls back to a rule-based explanation if no API key is configured.